morningspace/lab-hello-git/README.md

 ![Architecture Diagram](docs/images/architecture.png)

-Please check the below instructions to learn how to play it.
+Please check the below instructions to learn how to play with it.

 For more lab projects from MorningSpace Lab, please check [morningspace.github.io](https://morningspace.github.io).